jerry048/Dedicated-Seedbox/README.md

 	- For qBittorrent 4.1.x, you can set it in /home/$username/.config/qBittorrent/qBittorrent.conf by adding Session\AsyncIOThreadsCount=8 under [BitTorrent] section

 - TCP buffer size in /etc/sysctl.conf could be a little bit too high if you machine is low on ram.
 Please change it accordingly.
 	- A little bit more fine tunning notes can also be found in /etc/sysctl.conf

+- For file system, I highly recommend using XFS
 ### Credit
 qBittorrent Install - https://github.com/userdocs/qbittorrent-nox-static